 Launched in Scotland in 2012, the Bauer Academy is a centre of excellence, innovation and inspiration in creative media education.
 The Academy delivers UK wide training, providing skills and talent development opportunities for individuals and businesses from inside the biggest media group in Europe.

 The Bauer Academy is uniquely resourced.
-Its team of qualified academics work with leading industry professionals at seven Scottish sites (based at Radio Clyde, Radio Forth, Radio Tay, Northsound Radio, MFR and West FM) to design and deliver new multimedia projects.
+Its team of qualified academics work with leading industry professionals at seven Scottish radio stations (Radio Clyde, Radio Forth, Radio Tay, Northsound Radio, MFR and West FM) to design and deliver new multimedia projects.
 These projects provide valuable new skills development opportunities, whilst generating multimedia content to help individuals, groups and communities promote themselves, their ideas and their activities.

 Students of all ages have commented on how refreshing the learning environment is, it doesn’t look or feel like a college or school.
 This active, industry based teaching focuses on developing relevant media skills but also transferable attributes; communication, confidence, creativity, enterprise etc. As a result, courses are valuable stepping stones to further studies and work.